5 Lifestyle Choices Of The Longest Living Humans

 Have you ever thought about the lifestyle choices you decide on?
 Have you ever thought how others across the globe continue to have longer life expectancy and overall, live a happier life?

-Starting in Sardinia, I have recently travelled the Mediterranean and spent many days visiting the renowned ‘blue zones’ where there is the highest concentration of centenarians.
+I did – and what I learnt on my travels inspired me.
+Recently, I (Sam Makhoul, founder of A Higher Branch) travelled the Mediterranean – starting in Sardinia – and spent many days visiting the renowned ‘blue zones’ where there is the highest concentration of centenarians.

 What struck me about the people in these areas is the complete lack of focus on health and fitness, yet they live such a long and happy life.
 There isn’t a gym and green juice bar in sight.

 Whereas, we in the west, are obsessed with the physical and the ‘secrets’ to long life and that magic golden elixir.
 Is it fish oil or turmeric?
 Is it meditation?
 Is it eating paleo or eating vegan?